 - Reading Materials: Available at Modules, Canvas. - Audiovisual Materials: Films for this course are available online at Modules, Canvas. - Discussions Forum: Students can post any questions and comments for open discussion at "Discussions," Canvas.
 The instructor will check the forum on a regular basis to address your postings.
 Your postings will be counted towards classroom participation. - E-mail: E-mail will be used frequently throughout the course.
 The instructor will use it to make announcements relevant to the course.
 You can also use it to ask questions or express your concerns to your instructor.
-The instructor will reply your emails within 48 hours.
-Please check your university email account on a daily basis.
+The instructor will reply to your emails within 48 hours.
+Email your TA for technical issues such as attendance, course materials, and Canvas.
+Please check your university email account daily.